SumoLogic/sumologic-documentation/docs/search/optimize-search-partitions.md

 ![data-by-environment](/img/search/optimize/data-by-environment.png)

 You can create partitions for both data tier and flex plans.
-All data ingested into Sumo Logic will go to the Continuous Tier, if no data tier is specified.
-Only data that goes to a partition can go to the Frequent or Infrequent Tiers, but costs will be incurred for ingesting the data into Sumo Logic with data tier plans.
-To know more, refer to the [Data Tier Partitions](/docs/manage/partitions/data-tiers/).
-Whereas, there will be no cost incurred for ingesting the data and only the insights and analytics volume dictate pricing with flex plan.
-To learn more about partitions with a flex plan, refer to [Flex Partitions](/docs/manage/partitions/flex/).
+By default, all data ingested into Sumo Logic will go to the Continuous Tier unless a specific Data Tier is specified.
+Only data that goes to a partition can be assigned Frequent or Infrequent Tiers.
+With these Data Tier plans, however, costs will be incurred for ingesting the data into Sumo Logic.
+To learn more, refer to the [Data Tier Partitions](/docs/manage/partitions/data-tiers).

+By contrast, with the Flex plan, there are no costs for ingesting data.
+Instead, pricing is determined by the volume of insights and analytics.
+To learn more about creating partitions with the Flex plan, refer to [Flex Partitions](/docs/manage/partitions/flex).

 Consider the following queries: